aarsteinmedia/dotlottie-player/README.md

 ### React.js / Next.js

-Because this is a Web Component, and not a React component, if you want to assign the element a CSS class note that you need to use the `class` namespace, and not `className`.
+Because this is a Web Component and not a React component, note that you must use the `class` attribute (not `className`) when assigning a CSS class.

 If you prefer pure React logic, you may want to check out [@aarsteinmedia/dotlottie-react](https://www.npmjs.com/package/@aarsteinmedia/dotlottie-react).